HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 state: complete
 ---

-### Section 8.1: Operator Classes, Privileges, and Call Signs
+### Section 8.1: Operator Classes, Privileges, and Callsigns

 Amateur radio in the US is structured around a few license classes, each granting different privileges, and a callsign system that signals which class you hold.
 This section covers how that structure works and how you fit into it.